Kineret 100 mg/0.67 ml solution for injection in pre-filled syringe.

 In general the pharmacokinetics in CAPS patients is similar to that in RA patients.
 In CAPS patients approximate dose linearity with a slight tendency to higher than proportional increase has been noted.
 Pharmacokinetic data in children < 4 years are lacking, but clinical experience is available from 8 months of age, and when started at the recommended daily dose of 1-2 mg/kg, no safety concerns have been identified.
 Pharmacokinetic data are lacking in older CAPS patients.
 Distribution into the cerebrospinal fluid has been demonstrated.

-The median steady-state dose-normalized anakinra concentration in SJIA patients over 28 weeks was comparable to that observed in RA patients.
+The median steady-state dose-normalized anakinra concentration in SJIA patients (aged 3 to 17 years) over 28 weeks was comparable to that observed in RA patients.

 A study including 12 patients with hepatic dysfunction (Child-Pugh Class B) given a single 1mg/kg intravenous dose has been performed.
 Pharmacokinetic parameters were not substantially different from healthy volunteers, other than a decrease in clearance of approximately 30% in comparison with data from a study with healthy volunteers.
 A corresponding decrease in creatinine clearance was seen in the hepatic failure population.
 Accordingly, the decrease in clearance is most likely explained by a decrease in renal function in this population.
 These data support that no dose adjustment is required for patients with hepatic dysfunction of Child-Pugh Class B. See section 4.2.